This article lays out the best hiking rain jackets for men in 2020, that are currently available on the market today.

-The Beta SL Features super lightweight, compressible waterproof/breathable Beta SL Jacket and weighs in at a very pack friendly 315 grams (11.1 oz).
+The Beta SL Jacket is super lightweight, compressible, waterproof and breathable, weighing in at a very pack friendly 310 grams (11 oz).

 There are two generous hand pockets, which are accessible with a pack on, and the StormHood™ provides coverage while allowing peripheral vision.

-As mentioned, we are looking at the higher end of the scale in terms of price.
+We are looking at the higher end of the scale in terms of price with this jacket.
 The Arc’Teryx Men’s Beta SL Jacket offers excellent versatility in a hard shell for what you need from a good rain jacket for the trail, so it is worth taking a closer look at it for sure.

 - The jacket has good breathability and ventilation

-- The jacket is built with 360 reflectivities, useful for biking, hiking on roads at night
+- Designed with 360 ‘reflectivities’, useful for biking, hiking on roads at night, etc.

 - A very lightweight jacket that is easy to wear and carry